 You’d be surprised by the types of things you’ll find in the water when a coastline has been inhabited for thousands of years!
-We’re talking about the same waters that were navigated by the Roman which makes snorkeling a real treat.
+We’re talking about the same waters that were navigated by the Romans which makes snorkeling a real treat.

 9. Marina Grande, Positano

 Positano’s main beach is a hotspot for travelers looking for a beach with all the amenities.
-You can rent beds (chairs) for the day, take a swim, check out the shops in town and have a long (hopefully boozy) lunch on the beach!
+You can rent beds (chairs) for the day, take a swim, check out the shops in town, and have a long (hopefully boozy) lunch on the beach!

 8. Regina Giovanna Bath

 Regina Giovanna Bath is a magical little cove that is a 10-minute drive from Sorrento.
 From the looks of it, the water eroded away at some rocks bringing seawater into a cove-like area.
 It is pretty magical and just far away from Sorrento that it isn’t completely overrun with tourists.
-If you have a vehicle you can drive out and look for parking.
+If you have a vehicle, you can drive out and look for parking.
 If not, take bus 5070 and get off at Caposorrento.
-From there it is another ten minutes by foot.
+From there, it is another ten minutes by foot.

-If you’ve been to Pompeii you may want to consider Herculaneum for your next visit.
+If you’ve been to Pompeii, you may want to consider Herculaneum for your next visit.
 It is much smaller than Pompeii but arguably in better condition with definitely fewer visitors.

 Herculaneum was a small settlement south of Naples on the base of Mt.
 Vesuvius that, like Pompeii, was flash-frozen in time.
-One thing not to take for granted is that this was a fisherman’s village and port town known for debauchery; also like Pompeii.
+One thing not to take for granted is that this was a fisherman’s village and port town known for debauchery, also like Pompeii.